Host a Student

 - Acquiring an interest in a new culture that could lead to new travel and language learning opportunities for you and your children

 Need more in-depth information about what to expect when you host a student?
-View here for our handbook, Host Family Information Guide
+View for our Host Family Information Guide.

-Livingstone Range School Division is looking for Homestay families to host International Students for a short or long-term stay.
-Students may stay for four months (September - December), semester- 5 Months (Sept-January or February-June), or full year (Sept-June).
+Livingstone Range School Division welcomes Homestay families to host International Students for a short or long-term stay.
+Students may stay for 4 months (Sept-Dec), 5 Months (Sept-Jan or Feb-Jun), or a full year (Sept-Jun).

 Remuneration, depending on the length of stay, is offered to offset the student’s living costs.

 Homestay Families willing to open their hearts and homes to these junior- and senior-high aged International Students are asked to provide the following amenities: